3 Great Cash Flow Ideas for Retailers

 If you sell several accessories apart from your core offering, try packaging them together with a small discount.
 This can also be an effective way of clearing out dead stock while creating goodwill with your customers, who feel like they’re walking away with a great deal.

 2. Understand the risks of discounting

-If you do decide to bundle products, or offer another type of sale, make sure you know exactly how that will impact your bottom line.
+If you do decide to bundle products or offer another type of sale, make sure you know exactly how that will impact your bottom line.
 You should know the profit margins on every product you sell and your overall cost basis – it’s the only way to determine if you’ll break even with the sale or take a loss.

 3. Encourage repeat business

-Offering perks or freebies to returning customers helps create loyalty and makes it easier for them choose you over other options.
+Offering perks or freebies to returning customers helps create loyalty and makes it easier for them to choose you over other options.
 Go old school with a punch card, get creative with a contest, or print an offer on receipts that are good for a future purchase.

 If you’re struggling to determine the state of your cash flow, it could be time to call in for some backup.
 With Xendoo’s suite of affordable bookkeeping and consulting services, you’ll be able to spend more time at the “cash-out” bringing the cash.